patricksavalle/devops-project-template/content/api-standard.md

 # REST-API standard
 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your API standard here: